-- Choledochal cysts are 3 or 4 times more prevalent in females than males.
+- Choledochal cysts are three or four times more prevalent in females than in males.

 - Most patients with choledochal cysts are diagnosed during infancy or childhood, although the condition may be discovered at any age.
 Approximately 67% of patients present before the age of 10 years.

 - Add notes to any clinical page and create a reflective diary

 - Automatically track and log every page you have viewed